EIG Hosting – Endurance International Group (EIG)

 Why does EIG exist?

-As you can see, that’s some list, and that’s excluding any EIG hosting brands that we aren’t aware of, and there sure are many of them under the radar secretly tricking consumers into signing up with them.
+As you can see, that’s some list, and that’s excluding any EIG hosting brands that we aren’t aware of, and they’re sure many of them are under the radar secretly tricking consumers into signing up with them.
 They take advantage of customers new to web hosting and do their best to try to lock them into using their services.
-The majority of brands under EIG make it as difficult as possible for you to leave their service to stop you moving to a different provider, which, of course, is on purpose, as you may have already experienced, hence the reason you might be reading this!
+The majority of brands under EIG make it as difficult as possible for you to leave their service to stop you from moving to a different provider, which, of course, is on purpose, as you may have already experienced, hence the reason you might be reading this!

 In short, EIG means your website will be hosted on much slower servers, and you’ll receive unhelpful canned replies from their techs.
 They’ll also be reduced response/resolution times to all of your emails and support tickets.
-You can read more about how EIG is run from ex-EIG hosting employees in this post at Reddit.
+You can read more about how EIG is run from ex-EIG hosting employees in this post on Reddit.

 You may now well be asking “What is the solution to this problem?”